Shoukshai/ArchDotfile/README.md

 NerdFont is needed aswell for icons, I just took the first one `0xProto` but Im using the basics one for everything I think

+For the sound managment I use for now alsamixer (`pacman -S alsa-utils`)

 ## Applications
 - Hyprland/Hyprlock/Hyprpaper
 - Alacritty